-Definition for GBNFGBNF means "Gone But Not Forgotten".
-This is the most common definition for GBNF on Snapchat, WhatsApp, Facebook, and Twitter.
-Here is some more information about GBNF:
+Summary of Key Points"Gone But Not Forgotten" is the most common definition for GBNF on Snapchat, WhatsApp, Facebook, Twitter, Instagram, and TikTok.

 Adults and Teenagers